Skip to Main Content

 Activity Note

+Getting on/off a motorcoach; driving 24 miles, under 1 hour riding time.
+Walking/standing in museum.
+Extent and duration of walking and other activities during free time according to personal choice.
+Evening: Getting on/off all-terrain vehicles.
 This is not a traditional hike.
-Walking is minimal to short paths around the rock panels.
-Opportunities for photography (without flash).
-Bring a warm layer as night temperatures can drop, comfortable shoes suitable for a short walk on natural terrain.
+Minimal walking to short paths around rock panels.
+Opportunities for photography (no flash).
+Bring warm layer as night temperatures can drop, comfortable shoes suitable for short walk on natural terrain.
 Walking 2 miles.

 Breakfast: